 All students enrolled in Vaughn College's Bachelor of Science program in aircraft operations must complete flight training as part of their degree requirement.
 Training must be completed with Vaughn's selected partner flight-training provider.
+The following are required before the first day of the semester:

-Proof of US citizenship is required prior to initiating any flight training in the form of an unexpired US Passport, US Naturalization Certificate, or an ORIGINAL US or Territory Birth Certificate with raised seal.
-Non-US citizens are required to fill out an application with the Transportation Security Administration (TSA) prior to flight training.
-Students will not be allowed to fly until clearance is provided.
+- 1: Proof of US citizenship in the form of an unexpired US Passport, US Naturalization Certificate, or an ORIGINAL US or Territory Birth Certificate with raised seal.
+Non-US citizens are required to fill out an application with the Transportation Security Administration (TSA) and receive authorization prior to the first day of class.
+Students will not be allowed enter the program until clearance is provided.
 IT MAY TAKE UP TO SIX WEEKS FOR CLEARANCE.
 Information can be found at www.fts.tsa.dhs.gov.
-Resident Aliens and students enrolled in the flight program under an F visa should contact the student success center for additional information on requirements.
+Resident Aliens and students enrolled in the flight program under an F visa should contact our partner flight school for additional information on requirements. - 2: All students are required to provide an FAA First Class medical. - 3: All students need to be financially cleared by the Financial Aid Office for FLIGHT TRAINING prior to the start of classes.